Hybrid workplace model – the ultimate buzzword of the post-pandemic era. But what is this hype all about?

 That’s why the idea of taking the best of both worlds became overly attractive.
 And this is how we ended up with google searches for “hybrid work” skyrocketing over the past few months.

-The hybrid workplace model seems, so far, like the optimal work model of the future.
+The hybrid workplace seems, so far, like the optimal office space of the post-pandemic era.
 The goal of the hybrid approach is to provide the most favorable mix of working remotely and working from the office.
 Ultimately, this should positively impact business performance, company culture, and employees’ wellbeing.

-Big corporations from all over the world, including tech giant Apple, are now embracing the hybrid work model.
+Big corporations from all over the world, including tech giant Apple, are now embracing this approach.

 Of course, the hybrid model is not a panacea.
 But it seems like a decent remedy for the challenges of today’s employers and employees.